8/7/2024

 speaker

 Please go ahead.
 Thanks, operator.
 Good afternoon and welcome to HubSpot's second quarter 2024 earnings conference call.
 Today we'll be discussing the results announced in the press release that was issued after the market closed.
 With me on the call this afternoon is Yamini Rangan, our chief executive officer, Dharmesh Shah, our co-founder and CTO, and Kate Bucher, our chief financial officer.
-Before we start, I'd like to draw your attention to the Safe Harbor statement included in today's press release.
-During this call, we'll make statements related to our business that may be considered forward-looking within the meaning of section 27A of the Securities Exchange Act of 1933 as amended, and section 21E of the Securities Exchange Act of 1934 as amended.
-All statements other than statements of historical fact are forward-looking statements, including those regarding management expectations of future financial and operational performance and operational expenditures, expected growth, FX movement, and business outlook, including our financial guidance for the third fiscal quarter and full year 2024.
+Before we start, I'd like to draw your attention to the safe harbor statement included in today's press release.
+During this call, we'll make statements related to our business that may be considered forward-looking within the meaning of Section 27A of the Securities Exchange Act of 1933 as amended and Section 21E of the Securities Exchange Act of 1934 as amended.
+All statements other than statements of historical fact are forward-looking statements. including those regarding management expectations of future financial and operational performance and operational expenditures, expected growth, FX movement, and business outlook, including our financial guidance for the third fiscal quarter and full year 2024.
 Forward-looking statements reflect our views only as of today, and except as required by law, we undertake no obligation to update or revise these forward-looking statements.
-Please refer to the cautionary language in today's press release in our form 10Q, which will be filed with the SEC this afternoon for discussion of the risks and uncertainties that could cause actual results to differ materially from expectations.
-During the course of today's call, we'll refer to certain non-GAAP financial measures as defined by regulation G. The GAAP financial measure most directly comparable to each non-GAAP financial measure used or discussed, and a reconciliation of the differences between such measures can be found within our second quarter of fiscal year 2024 earnings press release in the investor relations section of our website.
-Now, it's my pleasure to turn the call over to HubSpot's Chief Executive Officer, Yamini Ramgind.
+Please refer to the cautionary language in today's press release and our Form 10-Q, which will be filed with the SEC this afternoon, for discussion of the risks and uncertainties that could cause actual results to differ materially from expectations.
+During the course of today's call, we'll refer to certain non-GAAP financial measures as defined by Regulation G. The GAAP financial measure most directly comparable to each non-GAAP financial measure used or discussed And a reconciliation of the differences between such measures can be found within our second quarter of fiscal year 2024 earnings press release in the investor relations section of our website.
+Now, it's my pleasure to turn the call over to HubSpot's Chief Executive Officer, Yamini Rangan.
 Yamini?

 speaker